Welcome to the 2022/2023 season

 Layering is recommended.
 It is good to wear a nice insulating layer, then a fleece coat or sweater and then a windbreaker.
 If it is really cold, one may want to add an extra fleece layer.
 Always bring a toque.
 It is better than an attached hood because if a child takes off their winter coat, then they still have head protection.
 Mitts are a must for Jackrabbits.

 Children can get really hungry out on the trails.
 Take along some snacks in your pockets.
-And, be sure to bring a mug for hot chocolate up in the chalet after the lesson.

 Good trail etiquette makes skiing more enjoyable for all.
 Please follow these guidelines:

 - During recreational skiing, slower skiers yield to the right when being passed.
 Faster skiers should call out ‘track’ when approaching slower skiers, and should pass on the left.

 - If you need to stop, or if you fall, move off the trail to allow clear passage for other skiers.

 - If at all possible, step over the track that has been set.

 - Do not litter.
 Whatever you pack in, please pack out.

 See our events page for many fun family events!

 Joining our cross-country ski program is lots of fun.
 We encourage you to pack a lunch and have a family ski once lessons are completed.
 Enjoy your time up here in these beautiful Larch Hills.